-The Faculty of Education at TU Dresden was founded in 1993 and has become one of the largest faculties of education in Germany.
-Facilities for teacher training in mathematics and the natural sciences have already existed since 1855, known then as the so called Royal Polytechnical School of Dresden, a precursor of today's Technische tant member of the School of Humanities and Social Sciences at TU Dresden.

-Universität Dresden.
-Today, once more, the close integration with engineering and natural science studies is essential to the implemented model of vocational teacher training.
-The Faculty of Education has always very closely cooperated with the other faculties of the university with regard to school teaching qualifications, and has become an impor-
+The Faculty of Education at TU Dresden was founded in 1993 and has developed into one of the largest faculties of education in Germany.
+Facilities for teacher training in mathematics and the natural sciences already existed as far back as 1855 at the Royal Polytechnical School of Dresden, a precursor of today's Technische Universität Dresden.
+The close integration with engineering and natural science is also nowadays essential for vocational teacher training.
+The Faculty of Education has always cooperated very closely with other faculties of the university with regard to school teaching qualifications, and is fully integrated into the School of Humanities and Social Sciences at TU Dresden.

-The faculty's current teaching and research covers the whole spectrum of education topics from teacher training and vocational education, via social education and further training, through to media teaching and the variety of biographical education processes.
-In doing so, it reflects the fact that the fundamental approach of lifelong learning is highly respected.
-At the same time, the disciplinary diversity is a basis for the faculty's extensive inter- and transdisciplinary networking, with contributions to numerous university competence centres, as well as to the Centre for Teacher Education, Formal and Professional Education Research and the University Media Centre.
+The faculty's current focus in the area of teaching and research covers the whole spectrum of education topics from teacher training, vocational education, social pedagogy, further training, media teaching, the variety of educational processes, as well as the approach of lifelong learning.
+This disciplinary diversity is also the basis for the extensive interdisciplinary and transdisciplinary networking, as well as for the participation of the faculty in several university competence centres, in the Centre for Teacher Education, Formal and Professional Education Research, and in the University Media Centre.

-The faculty cooperates with various regional, national and international partners in both its teaching and research, and has acquired an excellent reputation as an advisor to Saxon social and education politics.
-Many of its study courses are embedded into a rich international context through a diversity of EU exchange programmes.
+The faculty cooperates with various regional, national and international partners in both its teaching and research, and has acquired excellent reputation in Saxony's social and education policy.
+Many of its degree courses are embedded into a rich international context through a variety of EU exchange programmes.

-Research at the Faculty of Education places a particular focus on investigation of the interactions between the characteristic domains of education, career and social affairs/health, and is thus inherent to TU Dresden's interdisciplinary Research Priority Area "Culture and knowledge".

-The core topics of this research profile deal with both school-based and extra-curricular education, training and support, along with the promotion of vocational and social education occupations, and the specifics of further education and vocational training.
+Research at the Faculty of Education places a particular focus on the investigation of the interactions between the characteristic domains of education, career and social affairs/ health, and is thus inherent to TU Dresden's interdisciplinary Research Priority Area "Culture and Societal Change".
+The core topics of this research profile deal with both school-based and extra-curricular education, training and support, the promotion of vocational and social education occupations, and the specifics of further education and vocational training.

 Special attention is paid to the development of young academic talent.
-The faculty is able to report high numbers of doctorate degrees awarded and a growing interest in doctorate studies at the Faculty of Education shown by foreign graduates.
+The faculty is able to report high numbers of habilitations and doctorate degrees, also by foreign post-graduates.

-The know-how bundled in the three education institutes at the faculty also benefits the whole university in other fields: The faculty was instrumental in the establishing of the University Media Centre and assumed a pioneering role in academic and scientific publications by founding the first open-access journal in the humanities and social sciences.
+The know-how bundled in the three education institutes at the faculty is also beneficial in other fields of the university: The faculty was instrumental in the establishment of the University Media Centre and assumed a pioneering role in academic and scientific publication by founding the first open-access journal in the humanities and social sciences.